davidgasquez/filecoin-data-portal/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/davidgasquez/filecoin-data-platform)

+You'll need the following secrets in your environment:

+- A `SPACESCOPE_TOKEN` to access [Spacescope](https://spacescope.io/) API.

 ## 🛠️ Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 There are multiple interesting ways to contribute to this project: